askeksa/Rose/README.txt

 If the size is not specified, the resolution will be 352x280 (full overscan).

+Next is an optional layer configuration, specifying the number of layers and the number of colors in each layer (respectively):

+- form <expression> <expression>

+The tints are distributed over the layers, so if, for instance, there are 4 colors per layer, tints 0-3 are in the first (backmost) layer, tints 4-7 are in the next layer and so on.

+If no layer configuration is specified, there is 1 layer with 4 colors.

-Then comes the color script, which has the syntax:
+After this comes the color script, which has the syntax:

 - plan <event>*